 A string of small volcanic islands far enough apart to have each developed land and marine animal life independent of each other, allowing for several endemic species, forms the archipelago known as the Galapagos Islands.

 Each of the islands amazes visitors with breathtaking views of volcanic rock formations, spectacularly colored sand beaches of red, green and pristine white, and exceptional snorkeling opportunities in clear water coves around several islands.

 Swim with seals, gaze at marine lizards, and be astounded by the size of the Galapagos tortoise.
 See Darwin’s finches, so named because they were a major part of the study that helped naturalist Charles Darwin develop his theory of evolution while studying them in the Galapagos.

 The striking Ushuaia, the southernmost city in the world, is surrounded by massive glaciers and mountains.

 The city capitalizes on its location with its End of the World Museum and End of the World train.

 Officially the Southern Fuegian Railway, this steam train takes visitors on a scenic ride through Tierra del Fuego National Park, a stunning collection of deep lakes, verdant forests, and lush vegetation set in almost 200 acres that boasts some of the purest air on the planet.

 Well-mapped hiking trails make for a spectacular eco-experience.
-Spotting the many species of land and seabird species that make their home here makes it that much more special.
+Spotting the many South American birds and other land species that make their home here makes it that much more special.

 Learn about Ushuaia’s past as a missionary base, penal colony, and naval base.
 See artifacts from the indigenous inhabitants who lived in the area thousands of years ago.